RaphaelIT7/gmod-holylib/README.md

 Reads one bit.<br>

 #### number bf_read:ReadSBitLong(number bits)
-Reads a number with the given amout of bits.<br>
+Reads a number with the given amount of bits.<br>

 #### number bf_read:ReadShort()
 Reads a short.<br>